surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.31.0-dev2 =
+= 3.31.0-dev3 =

-(2016/05/11) Renamed the 'taxonomy' module and all related filters to 'term'.
+(2016/05/12) Renamed the 'taxonomy' module and all related filters to 'term'.
 Categorized the display of Free / Pro features in the sidebar metabox.
+Added support for the Co-Authors Plus plugin.

 = 3.30.0-1 =